-Prevention is the key, and in addition to professional cleaning which we provide, the most important thing you can do is to brush your pet’s teeth.
-If started at an early age this “bonding time” is an enjoyable time for all.
-Start the brushing when the adult teeth are in, which is around 5 months of age.
+Start brushing the teeth when the adult teeth are in, which is around 5 months of age.
 We can tell you when to start if you are not sure, and show you how to do it.

 Yes, you can brush your pet’s teeth, and yes, you can make it an enjoyable experience for both of you!
 Bring your pet in and we will show you how.
 If you start when your pet is young it will be much easier.
 This can be started when you do your puppy behavior training.

-We did not have the knowledge decades ago to understand how dogs and cats lived lives of chronic pain because we did not know, or could not diagnose, the periodontal disease that is occurring below the gum line.
+More importantly, we did not have the knowledge decades ago to understand how dogs and cats lived lives of chronic pain because we did not know, or could not diagnose, the periodontal disease that is occurring below the gum line.
 With the advent of digital radiography, and our current body of knowledge, we realize that we did not treat dental disease anywhere near as thoroughly as needed.
-This ignorance lead to poor quality and shortened lives for our pets.
+This ignorance lead to poor quality (painful) and shortened lives for our pets.

 This is the crux of the problem.
-When you look at the teeth and see some tartar it doesn’t seem like much of a problem.
-Just scrape the tartar off and the teeth will look better.
+When you look at the teeth, and see some tartar, it doesn’t seem like much of a problem.
+Just scrape the tartar off and the teeth will look and feel better, and your pet’s breath will smell better.
+Job done right?

 Here is the same tooth as it is being removed while this pet is under anesthesia.
 The root on the right is rotten, compare it to the normal root on the left.
-We find these rotten teeth only by probing under anesthesia or taking x-rays.
-A rotten root is painful.
-In this pet’s case it felt significantly better when removed.
+We did not know this pet had a rotten and painful root until we probed it and took radiographs.
+If this tooth had only been cleaned of tartar and not removed, this pet would have had a painful tooth indefinitely.

 This is a video of a different dog having its teeth cleaned under anesthesia.
 When our doctor examined the canine tooth it was found to be infected, with pus coming out of the gums.
 This would never had been found if we were not thorough and checking for this, and this dog would have had a painful mouth long term.
 Just as importantly, the large amount of bacteria that is entering the bloodstream on a chronic basis causes damage to the internal organs.